 Social Worker School: Degree Program Options and Career Info

 Social workers provide counseling and other services to individuals, families and communities in need.
 Social work degrees are available at the bachelor's, master's and doctorate levels.
 Each level qualifies its graduates for specific career options.
+Career outcomes include social worker, mental health assistant or counselor.
+Featuring courses such as applied psychology, sociology, drug abuse counseling techniques and data interpretation, some such programs may be offered online.
+Depending on the program level, field research or a dissertation may be necessary.

 Bachelor's Degree in Social Work